Currently, joining MHUC is free!

 New riders practice balance, mounting, and basic riding.
 Experienced riders work on tricks such as jumping, slalom courses, or backward riding!

-Once you can ride comfortably, you can join short group rides (½ to 1 mile) during meetings, usually on greenways.
+Once you can ride comfortably, you may join group rides (½ to 1 mile) during meetings, usually on greenways.

 Some more advanced members enjoy mountain unicycling (Muni) on trails around Charlotte.